 You may be wondering how VocalEyes support blind and partially sighted people to access ‘visual’ experiences.
 Sight loss is an extremely broad spectrum, and the impact and experience will be unique to the individual.
 The majority of blind and partially sighted people will have some degree of vision or light perception.
 Of those registered blind, only 4% will have no sight at all.
 Furthermore, museums and heritage sites are multisensory environments which can stimulate by different means; formally ‘curated’ or otherwise: handling objects, audio exhibits, scents, acoustics, temperature shifts, tactile opportunities, kinetic experiences - all combined with the social and intellectual opportunities cultural experiences afford.

 Therefore, there is much museums, galleries and heritage sites can do to become more inclusive to visually impaired people, and we will work with each organisation in a bespoke way, to remove barriers to access and meet their visitors’ needs.
 This may involve visual awareness training for venue staff providing them with the skills, knowledge and confidence to welcome, communicate with, and guide visitors with sight loss; creating tactile drawings with braille labelling for highlight exhibits; or consultancy on areas such as inclusive design, accessible technology and audience development.
 Most of our work is rooted in audio description, the principal means of bringing arts and heritage to life for blind and partially sighted people.
 It is the use of precise language structured in a logical way, to coherently describe an artwork or space.
 It can be delivered live as an audio-described tour, or as a recorded guide, for visitors to use independently.
-For Illuminated River we are delighted to be creating recorded audio descriptions for each of the artworks created by American light artist Leo Villareal, which this year will be installed on London, Cannon Street, Southwark and Millennium bridges.
+For Illuminated River we are delighted to have recorded audio descriptions for each of the artworks created by American light artist Leo Villareal and installed on nine central London bridges, from London to Lambeth.

-Our task is to distil this research and experience into succinct passages, interweaving descriptions of the artworks and bridges, with cultural, historical and social references, while evoking the atmosphere of each piece.
-We are thrilled to havepermission to use new music by composers at Guildhall School of Music and Drama, created in response to the Illuminated River bridges and Leo’s works.
-This will really enrich our audio-descriptive tracks, when used in combination with the spoken word, creating a more absorbing listening experience.
+Our task was to distil this research and experience into succinct passages, interweaving descriptions of the artworks and bridges, with cultural, historical and social references, while evoking the atmosphere of each piece.
+We are thrilled to have gained permission to use new music by composers at Guildhall School of Music and Drama, created in response to the Illuminated River bridges and Leo’s works.
+This really enriches our audio-descriptive tracks, when used in combination with the spoken word, creating a more absorbing listening experience.

-The completed recordings will be available on both the Illuminated River and VocalEyes websites.
-The tracks for each bridge/artwork will be separate, so you can easily listen to them in any order.
+The completed recordings are available on both the Illuminated River and VocalEyes websites.
+The tracks for each bridge/artwork is separate, so you can easily listen to them in any order.
 They can, of course, be listened to anywhere, but also downloaded or streamed to your phone, to listen to as you experience the works in person – strolling along the Thames path, standing atop one of the bridges, on a boat, or from the comfort of a Bankside cafe.
-The audio descriptions will be available for anyone who may find them useful – in particular we hope people with sight loss will be better able to experience and individually respond to these extraordinary installations.
-This project is set to include 15 bridges over time – we hope to create audio descriptions for the forthcoming additions, eventually forming a comprehensive tour.
+The audio descriptions are available for anyone who may find them useful – in particular we hope people with sight loss will be better able to experience and individually respond to these extraordinary installations.